 - The use of profane or vulgar language will not be tolerated while on the bus.

 - Do not mark, cut, scratch (or enlarge a cut/scratch) or dismantle any part of the bus or its contents.
-The person who is responsible will pay vandalism costs.
-If no person can be identified, all persons assigned to the seat will share the cost.
-Transportation privileges will be denied until arrangement for payment is made and the level of discipline is satisfied.
+The student/parents are responsible for the cost of repairs.
+Transportation privileges will be suspended until arrangement for payment is made and the level of discipline is satisfied.

 - All personal items must remain in students’ bags or purses, including footballs, basketballs, writing devices, skateboards, and etc. while on the bus.
 They are not to be played with or passed around to others.

 - All carry-on items will be held in the student’s lap.
 Nothing will be allowed in the aisle or blocking the exits.
 Items that block the view of the Driver are not permitted.

 - Students who allow their electronic devices, including cell phones, MP3 players, I-Pods, hand-held game systems, etc., to become a distraction/disruption to the driver will be directed to put item(s) away until they exit the bus.
 Failure to do so will result in disciplinary action.
 Students are to have the sound “off” or use headphones that do not distract driver.
 If a student cannot hear the driver because of the volume of the device, and the Driver has to repeat directions, this will be viewed as a distraction to the driver.